Mchanech/gigaspaces-wiki-jekyll/xap97net/the-space-counters.markdown

 # Getting the value

-Getting the Counter value done via the read call:
+Getting the Counter value via the read call:

 {% highlight csharp %}
 ISpaceProxy spaceProxy = // ... obtain a space reference